KureciPlatek/Project_BacaSable/00_Requirements_Inputs/01_introduction_and_goals.md

 There are no quality goals, as the project is a sandbox
 @todo, change it for different code and RTOS scheduling quality (good, bad and ugly)

+### Q1 Code quality
+#### Q1.1 Static code analysis:
+The code shall fulfill a static code analysis level - @todo level is to be defined

+#### Q1.1 Dynamic code analysis:
+A dynamic code analysis shall also be used.
+It is a complex quality quality goal as the program is running under a multi-tasking real time OS.

+### Q2 memory management
+The program shall not present memory leak due to memory segmentation or any kind.
+A full analysis of memory use shall be done (outch!)

 ## Stakeholders